How to cook basic polenta or Romanian mamaliga, creamy or sturdy.

 - Sturdy polenta (Note):

 - 1 2/3 cup coarse cornmeal 250 g

 - Soft polenta (Note):

 - 1 2/3 cup medium cornmeal 250 g

 - 1 ½ teaspoons fine salt

-- Read the cooking instructions on the polenta packet just to know for sure how long the cornmeal needs to be cooked.
+- Cook: Read the cooking instructions on the polenta packet to know how long the cornmeal needs to be cooked.
 I cook the polenta made with coarse cornmeal for 40 to 50 minutes and the polenta made with medium cornmeal for about 15 minutes.

-- Serve immediately or leave to cool if you want to use it in another way.
+- Serve immediately or leave to cool if you want to use it another way.

 This post contains affiliate links.
 The price you pay as a consumer does not change, but if you make a purchase we will receive a commission which helps support the blog.